-Sonja Tyven's first professional dancing job was in Lerner and Loewe's Antony Tudor -- his one and only Broadway show.
+Sonja Tyven's first professional dancing job was in Lerner and Loewe's The Day Before Spring, choreographed by Antony Tudor - his one and only Broadway show.

 Sonja was born in New York City on May 29, 1928.
 She was the younger sister of Gertrude Tyven (Gertrude Svobodina).
 When Sonja was dancing with Ballet Russe de Monte Carlo her sister Gertrude was also a member -- therefore she used the name Sonja Taanila.
 [This was not unusual.
 For example, Patricia Wilde changed her name from White to Wilde because her sister, Nora White, was an established dancer.]